MysteryBlokHed/databind/docs/cli.rst

 Databind will look for included files (``**/*.databind`` by default) and leave other files alone.

-Note that the namespace inference used for ``:func`` assumes a proper file structure (``<datapack>/data/<namespace>/functions`` for functions), but it **does not check if this is the case.** A ``minecraft/tags/functions/`` folder may be generated in an unexpected place if an invalid folder is passed.
+Note that the namespace inference used for ``func`` assumes a proper file structure (``<datapack>/data/<namespace>/functions`` for functions), but it **does not check if this is the case.** A ``minecraft/tags/functions/`` folder may be generated in an unexpected place if an invalid folder is passed.